EmpioDavion/LunaticModdingAPI/README.md

 Lunatic relies on [BepInEx](https://github.com/BepInEx/BepInEx/) for loading your script dlls at runtime.

-Install it into your Lunacid game directory.
+Install BepInEx into your Lunacid game directory.

 Before starting modding, you'll want to download and run [AssetRipper](https://github.com/AssetRipper/AssetRipper) on the Lunacid game directory.